mjknj18/UFO-Data-Analysis/README.md

 # UFO-Data-Analysis

-The goal of this project was to use JavaScript to present a filterable HTML table of UFO sightings data from January 2010.
+The goal of this project was to use JavaScript to present a filterable HTML table of UFO sightings data from January 2010 within a web page.
 D3 was used to generate and format the table, as well as apply the filters.

 ## Questions

+1. Create and display a HTML table of all UFO sightings on web page initialization.
+2. Allow user to filter UFO sightings data by date, city, state, country, and/or state.

 ## Datasets